jimdigriz/debian-mssp4/README.md

       * from Windows, click on Start -> Power -> (hold down shift) -> click on 'Restart'
            - go to 'Troubleshoot'
            - go to 'Advanced options'
-           - select 'UEFI Firmwre Settings'
+           - select 'UEFI Firmware Settings'
       * whilst powered off, hold down the '+' volume button and turn on the laptop
  - you will be dropped into the Surface UEFI system
  - go to 'Security'
  - under 'Secure Boot', click on 'Change configuration'
  - select 'None' from the menu and click on OK

-Before we go and shrink the Windows parition, lets start off by getting the latest updates (including firmwares) installed (I did this on 2015-12-31), so prepare yourself for a long and tediously slow process (hours) of watching progress bars and lots of reboot cycles as Windows 'does its thing'.
+Before we go and shrink the Windows partition, lets start off by getting the latest updates (including firmwares) installed (I did this on 2015-12-31), so prepare yourself for a long and tediously slow process (hours) of watching progress bars and lots of reboot cycles as Windows 'does its thing'.

 We now need to free up a space on drive `C:` and get ready for shrinking by: